-Like most of their products, the design engineers at OXO improved upon classic complaints to produce the quintessential Better Balloon Whisk.
-This essential tool has the stiffest wires of any balloon style model we tested, which results in superior performance — from combining heavy batches of dry ingredients to whisking and aerating egg whites to emulsifying salad dressing.
+The design engineers at OXO always seem to be hard at work improving upon classic designs, and the OXO Good Grips 11" Better Balloon Whisk is no exception.
+This essential tool has the stiffest wires of any balloon-style model we tested, which results in superior performance — from combining heavy batches of dry ingredients to whisking and aerating egg whites to emulsifying salad dressing.
 Ergonomics are always at the top of the list for OXO products, and this whisk portrays that feature wonderfully.
 The non-slip grip tapers so that the widest part rests comfortably against your palm, allowing you to easily pinch higher up on the neck for improved agility when whipping.

 Though more narrow than others we tested, the stiff wires of the classic balloon shape prohibit the Better Balloon from flexing and reaching into tight corners of saucepans.
 This utensil is lightweight and quick-moving, but it is still quite bulky for mixing in small bowls.
 The 10 tines — which is the second most in our review — improve performance, but it does mean that it takes longer to clean if you have to hand wash off a sticky batter.
 However, these are all very minor criticisms for an otherwise excellent workhorse for all your cooking necessities.